send-me-a-ticket/multi-screen-wallpaper-generator/README.md

-# multi-screen-wallpaper-generator
+# Multi Screen Wallpaper Generator
-Generates wallpaper for multiple screen sizes
+Generates single wallpaper image for multiple screen sizes & layouts.

 For scenarios where you are using multiple monitors of different resolutions, this tool can instantly generate wallpapers that look seamless and beautiful !